mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 `sc` stands for “space consumer”. `space` takes three arguments: a parser that parses whitespace (but it should not accept empty input), a parser for line comments, and a parser for block (multi-line) comments.
-`skipLineComment` and `skipBlockComment` help with quickly creating parsers to consume the comments.
+`skipLineComment` and `skipBlockComment` help with parsers that consume comments.
 (If our language didn't have block comments, we could pass `empty` from `Control.Applicative` as the third argument of `space`.)

 Next, we will follow the strategy where whitespace will be consumed *after* every lexeme automatically, but not before it.
 Let's define a wrapper to